loxygenK/better-tracking-issue/README.md

 ## WIP
 **This action is still WIP, so there might be nasty bugs.**

+Currently, the action is available on `v0.*.*`.
+Bug reports are more than welcome!

 ## What does this Action do?

 **This action detects the change in the [task list](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/about-task-lists) and adds the parent issue number to the title and description of issues in the list.**